geofindme/Documentation/endpoint-reverse.md

 - `linked_places`: Linked places associated with the location.
 - `summary`: Summary information about the location (country code, country, admin, etc..).
 - `licence`: Link to the geofind.me licence.

-### How to Use

-1. Make a GET request to `/reverse` with the desired latitude and longitude.
-2. Receive detailed reverse geocoding information including address details and linked places.

-Use the `/reverse` endpoint to obtain address information based on geographical coordinates.